(A) What is verification?

 (1) Gross income.

 (2) Rent or mortgage payment.
 Homeless assistance groups claiming shelter expenses shall provide verification of their shelter expense to qualify for the homeless shelter deduction.
-If a homeless assistance group has difficulty in obtaining traditional types of verification of shelter costs, the county agency shall obtain alternate types of verification that accurately verify the expense.
+When a homeless assistance group has difficulty in obtaining traditional types of verification of shelter costs, the county agency shall obtain alternate types of verification that accurately verify the expense.

 (3) Utility and shelter expenses.